-“In Southwest Florida the well water is pretty hard compared other parts of the country and what we have in a lot of areas is a high concentrate of sodium.
-Besides tasting bad it also causes metals to rust and the only way to treat this is a RO (reverse osmosis system,” said John Verhoff, Owner/Head Nerd of Plumbing Nerds.
+“In Southwest Florida, the well water is pretty hard compared to other parts of the country, and what we have in a lot of areas is a high concentration of sodium.
+Besides tasting bad it also causes metals to rust and the only way to treat this is a RO (reverse osmosis system,” said John Verhoff, Owner/Head Nerd of Plumbing & Cooling Nerds.

-While certain places in the country are making extensive move to city water from well water, city water still needs to be treated.
-City water is typically treated with chlorine or bleach, which is a watered down version of chlorine.
-In Southwest Florida the city water average temperature is much warmer than the rest of the country so the chlorine is needed to help keep the bacteria at bay.
+While certain places in the country are making the extensive move to city water from well water, city water still needs to be treated.
+City water is typically treated with chlorine or bleach, which is a watered-down version of chlorine.
+In Southwest Florida, the city water average temperature is much warmer than the rest of the country so chlorine is needed to help keep the bacteria at bay.
 There are also high amounts of calcium and magnesium in city water which can cause faucets to drip, leak or stop working when they harden inside of the faucet.